BatchDrake/batchdrake.github.io/_posts/2020-10-03-diyradast-i.md

 Of course, an LNB alone is of little use.
 We need an appropriate parabolic reflector in order to get an usable beamwidth.
 According to this [online calculator](https://www.satsig.net/pointing/antenna-beamwidth-calculator.htm), dishes as small as 120 cm with a 0.65 efficiency have a 3 dB beamwidth of 4.22º.

-The obvious question that anyone would ask after these impressive numbers are obvious: can I reproduce Penzias & Wilson experiments With all these data, we can make a rough estimate of the order of magnitude of the power increment due to the presence of a point source of 500 Jy on a fixed-temperature background.
-According to this graph, we could assume that the background noise is dominated by the CMB at 2.9 K. But since both Cyg A and Cas A are rather close to the galactic plane, we'll be a bit more pessimistic and extend the C curve horizontally, rising the floor up to 15 K.
+The question arises almost naturally out of these numbers: can I reproduce Penzias & Wilson experiments at home?

+Let's start by calculating a rough estimate of the order of magnitude of the power increment due to the presence of Cyg A/Cas A with respecto to the background sky noise.
+According to this graph, we could assume that the background noise is dominated by the CMB at 2.9 K. But since both Cyg A and Cas A are rather close to the galactic plane, we'll be a bit more pessimistic and extend the C curve horizontally, rising the floor up to 15 K:

 ![]({{ site.baseurl }}/images/noises2.gif)
-<center><small><em>Image obtained from https://azrefs.org/recommendation-itu-r-p-372-8-radio-noise.html</em></small></center>
+<center><small><em>Image obtained from [azrefs.org](https://azrefs.org/recommendation-itu-r-p-372-8-radio-noise.html)</em></small></center>

-The power spectral density at the LNB output when the beam (including all its sidelobes) covers a fixed-noise temperature region in the sky can be naively modelled as:
+The power spectral density at the LNB output when the beam (including all its sidelobes) covers a fixed-noise temperature region in the sky can be naively modelled as Johnson-Nyquist noise by:

 $$
 S_b=\frac{dP}{d\nu}=G(k_BT_{n}+k_BT_{s})